Shogi strategy: Sabaki

 In the opening, sabaki usually simply means good piece development in preparation for the middle game.

 However, in the middle game, it has a more nuanced meaning of developing pieces – especially major pieces (rook and bishop) – in ways such that they become fully activated with their attacking lines cleared for offensive purposes.
 In a shogi opening, piece development will often result in pieces being clustered together in cramped configurations.
 To achieve sabaki is to change the configuration by clearing off certain obstructing pieces via piece exchanges so that attacking pieces are dominant on the board with newly obtained freedom of movement.
 With respect to the major pieces, this is typically done by clearing off the bishop's diagonals and the rook's ranks and files.
 Although the term is associated with freeing pieces in cramped positions, it does not mean escaping from the cramped position in a successful defense.
 Rather the term refers to development for attacking.

-The term sabaki as used in go has a very different meaning.

 In western chess, a similar concept is sometimes referred to as a freeing move or maneuver (such as a pawn break).
-However, in shogi, the concept of sabaki often involves multiple moves and multiple pieces.
-(Cf. chess terms break and blocked position.)
+However, in shogi, the concept of sabaki often involves multiple moves and multiple pieces. (cf. break and blocked position.)